How to Gain Weight Back After COVID-19

-Once you figure out which high calorie foods you like, make a plan.
+Once you figure out which high calorie foods you like, then make a plan.
 Make a shopping list with the foods you need to stock in your home.
-Create a meal plan for what you will eat through out the day.
+Create a meal plan for what you will eat throughout the day.
 And focus on eating multiple times throughout the day.

 You can check out our High Calorie Foods SERIES for some tools to help you get more calories.
 You may also find our e-book Weight Gaining SECRETS helpful as you work to gain back weight after COVID-19.

-And finally, here are some additional articles that mat be beneficial as you plan for weight gain:
+And finally, here are some additional articles and resources that may be beneficial as you plan for weight gain:

 How Long Does It Take to Gain Weight Back After COVID-19?

-OK, eat high calorie foods.
-Gain weight.
-I know you get it, but you may be wondering how long does it take to gain weight back after COVID-19.
+I know you get it, but you may be wondering how long it takes to gain weight back after COVID-19.
 Well, that depends.

-The more calories you eat, the faster you will gain weight.
+The more calories you eat, the faster you’ll gain weight.
 And you may want to get back to your old self as quickly as possible.
-I can totally understand that.
+We can totally understand that.

 However, as a word of caution, don’t try to gain weight back too fast.
 Aim for gaining 1-2 pounds per week and gradually add back the weight.
 Also be sure to do strength training exercises to improve muscle strength.